-Chicanxs/Latinxs in Education, Indigenous Pedagogy and Epistemologies, Chicanx-LatinxCounseling Psychology, Socio-Emotional Learning and Development, Ethnic identity development, Mindfulness in Education, Resiliency Development, Class, Race, and Gender in Education; Critical Pedagogy, Indigenous/Latin@/Chican@ Mental health and Healing practices, Decolonization and Healing, Transformational Coaching and Social Justice Counseling.
+Chicanxs/Latinxs in Education, Mindfulness, Indigenous Pedagogy and Epistemologies, Chicanx-LatinxCounseling Psychology, Socio-Emotional Learning and Development, Ethnic identity development, Mindfulness in Education, Resiliency Development, Class, Race, and Gender in Education; Critical Pedagogy, Indigenous/Latin@/Chican@ Mental health and Healing practices, Decolonization and Healing, Transformational Coaching and Social Justice Counseling.

 Coronado, H. (2015) Donde Esta Tu Ombligo?E4rth is my Flesh Seeds of Resistance Flor y Canto Issue no. 3

 Coronado, H. (2013) Central American Youth in The U.S. (Re) Claiming Identities and Spaces: Educational Experiences and Family Immigration influences On Ethnic Identity And Educational Aspirations.
 Claremont Graduate University, Doctoral Dissertation.

 Coronado, H. (2011) Undocumented Education.
 AMAE Journal 5(1), 55

 Perez, W., Cortes, R., Coronado, H., Ramos, R..
 (2010) Civic Engagement Patterns of Undocumented Mexican Students.
 Journal of Hispanic of Hispanic Higher Education, 9(3), 245-265.